The Wreckery

-The Wreckery were an Australian rock and blues group which formed in January 1985 by Robin Casinader on drums, piano, Hammond organ, guitar and violin; Edward Clayton-Jones on guitar, organ and vocals; Tadeusz O'Biegly on bass guitar; Hugo Race on vocals and guitar; Charles Todd on saxophone and organ.
-By December of that year Nick Barker had replaced O'Biegly on bass guitar.
-They issued two studio albums, Here at Pain's Insistence (August 1987) and Laying Down Law (1988), before disbanding in mid-1989.
-In 2008 they briefly reunited in support of a compilation album, Past Imperfect.
+The Wreckery are an Australian punk blues group which formed in 1985 in Melbourne.
+The founding members were Hugo Race on vocals and guitar, Robin Casinader on drums, piano, Hammond organ, guitar and violin, Edward Clayton-Jones on guitar, organ and vocals, Tadeusz O'Biegly on bass guitar, and Charles Todd on saxophone and organ.
+Within a year, Nick Barker had replaced O'Biegly on bass guitar.
+The band issued two studio albums, Here at Pain's Insistence (August 1987) and Laying Down Law (1988), before disbanding in mid-1989.
+In 2008, they briefly reunited in support of a compilation album, Past Imperfect.

 History

 The Wreckery were formed in January 1985 in Melbourne by Robin Casinader on drums, piano, Hammond organ, guitar and violin (ex-Plays with Marionettes, Horla); Edward Clayton-Jones on guitar, organ and vocals (ex-Fabulous Marquises, Plays with Marionettes, Horla, Nick Cave and the Bad Seeds); Tadeusz O'Biegly on bass guitar; Hugo Race on lead vocals and guitar (ex-Plays with Marionettes, Nick Cave and the Bad Seeds) and Charles Todd on saxophone and organ (ex-Wild Dog Rodeo, Cattletruck).

 Mark Deming of AllMusic opined that they were "One of the more important bands on the Australian post-punk scene of the 1980s, Melbourne's the Wreckery played dark, atmospheric music informed by the blues and the same sort of chemical and cultural obsessions as their contemporaries Nick Cave and the Bad Seeds."
-While Australian musicologist, Ian McFarlane, noticed they were "Led by the enigmatic, petulant Hugo Race, whose bleak visions stabbed at the heart of the human condition, [the group] defied conventional approaches to plough a deep furrow of dark romantic melodrama."
+Australian musicologist, Ian McFarlane, observed that they were "Led by the enigmatic, petulant Hugo Race, whose bleak visions stabbed at the heart of the human condition, [the group] defied conventional approaches to plough a deep furrow of dark romantic melodrama."

-Casinader and Race had been band mates in Dum Dum Fit (1978), before forming Plays with Marionettes with Clayton-Jones.
+Casinader and Race had been bandmates in Dum Dum Fit (1978), before forming Plays with Marionettes with Clayton-Jones.
 Clayton-Jones and Race with both members of Nick Cave and the Bad Seeds.
-In early April 1985 the Wreckery recorded their debut five-track mini-album, I Think This Town Is Nervous (Hot Records, December), at Melbourne's Dex Studios.
+In early April 1985, the Wreckery recorded their debut five-track mini-album, I Think This Town Is Nervous (Hot Records, December), at Melbourne's Dex Studios.
 Nick Barker (ex-Curse, Reptile Smile) had replaced O'Biegly on bass guitar.

-During 1986 the group's concerts were broadcast on ABC-TV's Edge of the Wedge and on SBS-TV's The Noise.
-In April of that year they recorded their second EP, Yeh My People (Rampant Records, January 1987).
+During 1986, the group's concerts were broadcast on ABC-TV's Edge of the Wedge and on SBS-TV's The Noise.
+In April of that year, they recorded their second EP, Yeh My People (Rampant Records, January 1987).
 The EP provided their single, "No Shoes for This Road".
 According to McFarlane, "Race wrote the bulk of the band's material, although one of the standout tracks on Yeh My People was Clayton-Jones' tremulous 'Overload'."
 Deming observed that "like its precursor, [it] did well on the Australian indie charts and helped the band become a frequent presence on the touring circuit."